harrytwright/Codable/README.md

 You will be hit with _"cannot automatically synthesize 'Decodable' because '[String : Any]' does not conform to 'Decodable'"_, this is because the complier cannot know what the `Any` object will be, it could be something that does not conform to `Codable`.

-With Codable all you need to do is:
+With CodableCollection all you need to do is:

 ```swift
 enum MetadataKeys: String, CodingKey {